-There are companion documents and additional resources that are available for you to either view online or download for further explanation on the Training and Testing process for 2018.
-The first of these is the "2018 Implementation Guide".
+There are companion documents and additional resources that are available for you to either view online or/ download for further explanation on the Training and Testing process for 2020.
+The first of these is the "2020 Implementation Guide".
 It addresses the new philosophy, CEUs, and other important information regarding the testing.
 The other is the Ohio Public Safety "Scope of Practice" document.
 We hope to have additional supplemental material posted on the website soon.

-The Training Manuals and processes would not have been possible without the strong foundation left by the many past chairpersons of the Continuing Education Committee and all of the council members.
+The Training Manuals and processes would not have been possible without the strong foundation left by the many past chairpersons of the Standing Orders Committee and all the council members.
 Thank you to all who have volunteered and critiqued these manuals.

-I would also like to thank Dr. Randy Marriott and all of the many RPAB members.
+I would also like to thank Dr. Randy Marriott and all the RPAB members.